cuongbuoi/ecom-mcp/README.md

 # Kudosi Model Context Protocol (MCP)

-This project provides a Model Context Protocol (MCP) service that enables AI models to interact with Shopify e-commerce platform.
-It offers specialized tools to retrieve shop information, access product data, and save reviews from external sources.
+This project provides a Model Context Protocol (MCP) service that enables AI models to seamlessly interact with the Shopify e-commerce platform.
+It offers specialized tools to retrieve shop information, access product data, and manage reviews from external sources.

 ## Overview

-Kudosi MCP serves as a bridge between AI assistants and the Kudosi app for Shopify.
-The Kudosi app helps Shopify merchants manage product reviews, analyze customer feedback, and improve their store's performance.
+Kudosi MCP serves as a powerful bridge between AI assistants and the Kudosi app for Shopify.
+The Kudosi app helps Shopify merchants effectively manage product reviews, analyze customer feedback, and improve their store's performance.
 This MCP enables AI assistants to:

-- Access shop data from Shopify stores using the Kudosi app
+- Access comprehensive shop data from Shopify stores using the Kudosi app
-- Retrieve and search through product listings
+- Retrieve and efficiently search through product listings
-- Import and manage product reviews from external sources
+- Import and manage product reviews from various external sources
-- Help merchants analyze and respond to customer feedback
+- Help merchants analyze and strategically respond to customer feedback
-- Provide insights based on review data to improve product offerings
+- Provide data-driven insights based on review analysis to improve product offerings

-By integrating with this MCP, AI assistants can offer Shopify merchants powerful tools for managing their e-commerce business through natural language conversations.
+By integrating with this MCP, AI assistants can offer Shopify merchants powerful tools for managing their e-commerce business through intuitive natural language conversations.

 ## Features

-- **Shop Information Retrieval**: Get detailed information about Shopify stores including name, ID, status, URL, plan, and version
+- **Shop Information Retrieval**: Access detailed information about Shopify stores including name, ID, status, URL, plan, and version
-- **Product Management**: Retrieve and search product listings from Shopify stores
+- **Product Management**: Efficiently retrieve and search product listings from Shopify stores
-- **Review Management**: Import and save product reviews from external sources to Shopify
+- **Review Management**: Seamlessly import and save product reviews from external sources to Shopify

 ## Installation